Farm land must be offered for acquisition on the open market before consent can be granted to an overseas investment in sensitive land.

-The Minister of Finance has issued a Directive Letter about particular factors that are of high relative importance when assessing the benefits of overseas investments in ‘large’ areas of farm land (refer paragraphs 4 to 12 inclusive of the Directive Letter).
+The Ministerial Directive Letter determines which benefit factors are of high relative importance when assessing the benefits of overseas investments in ‘rural’ land.
 Specifically, the high relative importance factors are:

-- the ‘oversight and participation by New Zealanders’ factor in regulation 28(j) of the Regulations.
+- The ‘oversight and participation by New Zealanders’ factor (regulation 28(j)).